Benedek4000/eng130_cloud_computing/README.md

 services to the company.
 One of these cloud providers is Amazon, with Amazon Web Services (AWS).

+### Benefits

+- Ease of Use
+- Flexibility
+- Robustness
+- Cost: Pay As You Go

 ### What is AWS?

 AWS is an Amazon product, which provides cloud computing tools,